The Hawks Foundation

 Given the foundation's demonstrated giving patterns, the following factors appear important for application success:

-Geographic Alignment: Organizations must be based in Lincoln or Omaha, Nebraska.
+Geographic Alignment: Organisations must be based in Lincoln or Omaha, Nebraska.
 This is a firm requirement.

 Range of Grant Sizes: The foundation makes grants across a wide spectrum, from $200 to multi-million dollar gifts.
 The median grant of $30,000 suggests that mid-sized requests are commonly funded, but the foundation is clearly capable of considering transformational gifts for major projects.

-Focus on Christian Organizations: While the foundation supports secular causes, there is a particular emphasis on Christian, Lutheran, Protestant, and Methodist organizations.
-Faith-based organizations may find strong alignment.
+Focus on Christian Organisations: While the foundation supports secular causes, there is a particular emphasis on Christian, Lutheran, Protestant, and Methodist organisations.
+Faith-based organisations may find strong alignment.

-Established Institutions: Major recent grants to established institutions like the Joslyn Art Museum, University of Nebraska Foundation, and Community Alliance Foundation suggest the foundation values supporting well-established, reputable organizations.
+Established Institutions: Major recent grants to established institutions like the Joslyn Art Museum, University of Nebraska Foundation, and Community Alliance Foundation suggest the foundation values supporting well-established, reputable organisations.

 Community Impact: With a focus exclusively on Lincoln and Omaha, demonstrating local community impact is essential.

-Educational and Youth Focus: The foundation's scholarship program and support for educational institutions indicate a strong interest in supporting youth development and educational advancement.
+Educational and Youth Focus: The foundation's scholarship programme and support for educational institutions indicate a strong interest in supporting youth development and educational advancement.

 Key Takeaways for Grant Writers

-• Local focus is non-negotiable: Only organizations based in Lincoln or Omaha, Nebraska are eligible—ensure your organization meets this requirement before applying
+• Local focus is non-negotiable: Only organisations based in Lincoln or Omaha, Nebraska are eligible—ensure your organisation meets this requirement before applying

 • Start with a letter of intent: Initial contact should be a letter of intent, not a full proposal—use this to establish relationship and gauge interest